Back to Insights

 FAQ

 Q: Will they actually send photos?
-A: Yes, about 60% will.
-For the other 40%, the tech does it onsite.
+A: Yes, about 60% of high-intent leads will.
+This saves your technicians 15-20 minutes per diagnostic call.

 Q: Is it safe to collect credit cards?
-A: Only via secure links (Stripe/Authorize.net).
-Never ask them to text a credit card number.
-That is a PCI violation.
+A: Only via secure links.
+Never ask for a card number over text or raw email.
+Use a PCI-compliant portal like Stripe or ServiceTitan.

 Sources and References